xythobuz/yasab/README.md

 # YASAB
 ## Quickstart

-Just run make in the Top Level Directory.
-This will produce a yasab.hex for your AtMega32 and yasab, the Unix upload utility.
-Flash the HEX and change the Fusebits to Bootloadersize 1024 Words, jump to bootloader on reset.
+To get the AVR bootloader, run make in the bootloader directory.
+This will produce yasab.hex to flash on your AVR.
+Change the target and other options in the makefile.

+To get the upload utility, run the following commands in the uploader directory:

+<pre>./configure
+make install</pre>

+To install it into /usr/local/bin/

 You need a Toolchain for your Hostmachine and for AVRs.
 Change configuration options for the AVR firmware in the makefile in "bootloader".
-Change configuration options for the uploader in "uploader"s makefile.

 ## Yet Another Simple AVR Bootloader